ashwani99/MobOff/README.md

 Follow this [instructions](https://docs.docker.com/install) to install Docker if it is not installed.

 #### Pull Docker image from Docker Hub and start the container
-Make sure you are logged into Docker Hub from your command line by running `docker login` Now run the following commands
+Make sure you are logged into Docker Hub from your command line by running `docker login`.
+The Docker Hub repository is [here](https://hub.docker.com/r/ashwani99/moboff/).
+Now run the following commands
 ```
 $ docker pull ashwani99/moboff